BabylonJSGuide/Generator/content/basics/animation/Starter.md

 The following terms will have the given meaning within the tutorials about animating.

+* _Performer_ an item that can be animated, could be a mesh, a light or camera for example.

+* _Frame_ - an animation frame not a rendered frame of the scene.

+* _Animation_ - similar to a play or film script but applies to just one property of a performer.
+It consists of
-* _Animation_ - describes one property to be changed, the rate of change of the property in frames per second, the type of the property being changed and looping conditions.
+  * the property to be changed, for example, position, intensity or rotation
+  * the rate of change of the property in frames per second,
+  * the type of the property being changed, for example vector, floating point number or matrix,
+  * looping conditions,
+  * key values of the property at key frames.

+* _Scripted Performer_ - The performer plus all the animations to be undertaken by the performer.

+* _Performance_ - The scripted performer and the actions done by the performer following the script.
+In BabylonJS this is the *animatable* object.

-* _Clip_ - The viewable result of animating a mesh, camera or light over a given time period.
-In practice there are two types of _clip_ a
-_game clip_ and a _movie clip_.
+* _Clip_ - The viewable result of a performance.
+In practice there are two types of _clip_ a _game clip_ and a _movie clip_.
 In a _movie clip_ the user has no control over the camera and the _clip_ is viewed according to the _animation_ of the camera as set by the creator of the _clip_.
 In a _game clip_ the user is able to move the camera as determined by the type of camera used in the scene.
-Unless it is likely to cause any confusion just the term _clip_ will be used throught the guide when writing about animation.
+Unless it is likely to cause any confusion just the term _clip_ will be used throught the guide when writing about animating.

-* _Frame_ - is an animation frame not a rendered frame of the scene.
+* _Cartoon_ - A series of _clips_ played at timed intervals.

 ## Designing a Clip

-The first step is to decide what you want to see in a _clip_.
-This gives the item to be animated and what properties of the item are to be changed.
+The first step is to decide what you want to see in a _clip_, that is what is the _performaance_ to be.
+This gives the performer and its animation.

 ### A very simple example

-In this _game clip_ a box is to slide between two places once every second.
+In this _game clip_ a box, the _performer_ is to slide between two places once every second.
 The box will be able to be viewed from any angle.

 The first stage design is to sketch what is needed at key time points, a little like an animated gif design.